Calling for a ban on captive dolphin breeding at Sea World

 This leaves Sea World as the only remaining venue in Australia where captive dolphin breeding still takes place.
 With DMCP doing the right thing by dolphins, this puts mounting pressure on Sea World to end captive breeding.

-Sea World is now on its own and completely out of step with the prevailing science and the growing public perception around captive breeding.
+Sea World is now on its own and completely out of step with the and the growing public perception around captive breeding.
 The acceptability of keeping dolphins in captivity for entertainment is declining.
 Travel companies and airlines are beginning to distance themselves from captive dolphin venues, and governments in Australia and overseas have already legislated to close them.
 There’s no excuse.
 Keeping wild animals captive for entertainment is abuse.

 A 50 year life sentence